Information for Governments

-For examples of other recognition policies, please look at the information on our country web pages.
+For examples of recognition policies, please select from the list of options in our country web pages.

 To review, update or create a policy recognizing IB programmes in your jurisdiction, or to learn more about potential partnership opportunities with the IB, please contact the IB representative in your region.
 They will be happy to provide you with whatever information and resources you need to make informed policy decisions.

 For general information on the recognition of IB programmes, please visit our IB recognition pages.

 The IB continually conducts and commissions research and investigations into the impact of an IB education.
 Find a wealth of evidence and resources on our IB research pages.